Definition of Positivism

 (noun) The doctrine that society is ordered and can be empirically understood and measured; that empirical knowledge gained through science is the best method to understand the world and all metaphysical explanations should be dismissed.

 - Coined by Auguste Comte (1798–1857) who also coined the term sociology (originally called social physics).

 - Positivism was an attempt by Comte to study society scientifically.

-- Positivists use the hypthetico-deductive method and stands in constrast to constructionism.
+- Positivists use the hypthetico-deductive method and this stands in contrast to constructionism.

-- The basic assumption of positivism is it possible that science can provide a framework through empirical observation to understand society.
+- The basic assumption of positivism is that science can provide a framework through empirical observation to understand society.
 Postmodernism challenges this basic assumption of positivism.